Ecwid/ecwid-api-docs/includes/_authentication.md

 ## Get access token

-If your application is going to be published in Ecwid App market then the process of getting the access token is pretty simple.
-The process is initiated by the user on the app details page in their store Control Panel – as soon as the user installs the app, you can retrieve the access token one of the following ways:
+### Get access token for an application

+Applications for Ecwid stores are installed from app details page, like [this one](http://take.ms/kTXWl).
+This page allows both users and developers to provide quick and easy way to install and access applications right from Ecwid control panel.

+The process is initiated by a user and there are two options of what is going to happen in the process of installation:

+1. If your application adds a new tab to Ecwid Control Panel, user will be automatically directed to that new tab after app is installed (see [Embedded apps](#embedded-apps))
+2. In any other way, user will be directed to an external page to proceed with installation of application

+For both these options, getting the oAuth token is simple:

-* Using [Ecwid JavaScript SDK](#getpayload) when the user opens the application tab in their Ecwid control panel (see [Embedded apps](#embedded-apps))
+**For option 1:** Use [Ecwid JavaScript SDK](#getpayload) to get access token when user opens your application tab in Ecwid Control Panel

-* Using the standard oAuth flow described below starting from the **Step #2**.
+**For option 2:** Using the standard oAuth flow described below starting from the **Step #2**.
 More details on this process in [Installation from hosted app details page](#installation-from-hosted-app-details-page) section.

 In case if your app doesn't have an app details page for you to test the flow, just [let us know](http://developers.ecwid.com/contact).
+If you are building an custom solution for your specific store, please see the next section for more details.

-### Standard oAuth flow
+### Standard oAuth flow for custom solutions

 Retrieving an access token includes the following steps: